thuxugang/opus_refine/README.md

 ## Usage

-1. Download OPUS-Rota2 docker image.
+1. Download OPUS-Refine docker image.

    The docker image we used is hosted on [Baidu Drive](https://pan.baidu.com/s/1Jey4nMyt55zwIq4hY5CQxw) with password `rxwq`.